A monotone $Q^1$ finite element method for anisotropic elliptic equations

 In \cite{li2010anisotropic}, for the $P^1$ finite elements in two and three dimensions, the author generalized the well known non-obtuse angle condition for anisotropic diffusion problem in the sense to have the dihedral angles of all mesh elements, measured in a metric depending on $\mathbf{a}(\mathbf{x})$, be non-obtuse.
-It reduces to the non-obtuse angle condition for isotropic diffusion matrices when $\mathbf{a}(\mathbf{x}) = \alpha(\mathbf{x})\mathbb{I}$.
+It reduces to the non-obtuse angle condition for isotropic diffusion matrices when $\mathbf{a}(\mathbf{x}) = \alpha(\mathbf{x})\mathbb{I}$, where $\mathbb{I}$ is the identity matrix.
 The formulation was also utilized in \cite{li2010anisotropic} for the construction of the so called $M$-uniform meshes on which the numerical scheme is monotone.
 The approach to show monotonicity in \cite{li2010anisotropic} is to write the global matrix as the sum of local contributions.
 In \cite{huang2011discrete}, the Delaunay condition is extended to anisotropic diffusion problems through a refined analysis studying the whole stiffness matrix for the two-dimensional situation.
 The analysis of \cite{li2010anisotropic} was extended to the anisotropic diffusion--convection--reaction problems in \cite{lu2014maximum}.

-For the $Q^1$ finite elements, research on monotonicity has predominantly been focused on meshes whose cells are rectangular blocks.
-For the two-dimensional Poisson equation, it was noted in \cite{christie1984maximum} that the $M$-matrix property is violated when the aspect ratio, i.e. the ratio between the length of the longer edge and the shorter edge of the cell, becomes excessively large.
+For the $Q^1$ finite elements, research on monotonicity has predominantly been focused on meshes whose elements are rectangular blocks.
+For the two-dimensional Poisson equation, it was noted in \cite{christie1984maximum} that the $M$-matrix property is violated when the aspect ratio, i.e. the ratio between the length of the longer edge and the shorter edge of the element, becomes excessively large.
 Then the discrete maximum principle is not guaranteed.